runiorr/lojinha/README.md

 # shop-market
 A shop made on python.
-Not much to say.
+You can create a product, see all products and add to cart.
+Then finish the purchase.